stevana/stateful-pbt-with-fakes/README-unprocessed.md

 stateful testing design right, so while the 2006 paper already does mention stateful testing it's likely containing one of those earlier iteration of it.

-While the 2007 paper also mentiones *parallel* testing via traces and interleavings, it's vague on details.
+While the 2007 paper also mentions *parallel* testing via traces and interleavings, it's vague on details.
 It's only later in [*Finding Race Conditions in Erlang with QuickCheck and PULSE*](https://www.cse.chalmers.se/~nicsma/papers/finding-race-conditions.pdf)